walicar/shmup/doc/game_design.md

 	- snipe_laser: Projectile
 	- snipe_track: Sprite,
       - the targeting laser
-- ~~Charge - 50hp, weak, large, but can deal a lot of damage if you get hit by their hull, will charge at you~~
-- Star - 200hp, large, shoots in a star pattern, requires the player to actually take care in dodging
-	- star_sprite: Sprite
-	- enemy_bullet: Projectile
+- ~~STAR - 200HP, LARGE, SHOOTS IN A STAR PATTERN, REQUIRES THE PLAYER TO ACTUALLY TAKE CARE IN DODGING~~
-- Hose - 200hp, hoses you down with bullets in a cone like fashion
+- ~~Hose - 200hp, hoses you down with bullets in a cone like fashion~~
 	- hose_sprite: Sprite
 	- enemy_bullet: Projectile
-- Boss - 1000hp, combines snipe, star, and hose attacks
+- Boss - 1000hp, combines snipe, and grunt attacks
 	- boss_sprite: Sprite
 	- enemy_bullet: Projectile
 	- boss_laser: Projectile